hm-lang/core/proposals/README.md

 # TODO: this might be contradictory with the fact that they return something different;
 # the "default names" for the return values are "Int" and "Dbl", so those are technically different:
+# just return null and print the result.
 # COMPILE ERROR: function overloads of `fibonacci` must have unique argument names, not argument types.
 ```